wavefrontHQ/docs/pages/doc/wavefront_prometheus.md

 1. From the gear icon, select **Organization Settings**.
 2. Under **Query Settings**, select the **Users can write queries in PromQL** check box.
 3. Select the default query language for new users.
+4. Select the default way for building queries.
+If your default language is set to **PromQL**, the only way to build queries is to use the Query Editor.
-4. Enable **Always save queries as WQL** if you expect that some users prefer Wavefront query language.
+5. Enable **Always save queries as WQL** if you expect that some users prefer Wavefront query language.
 The queries will be always translated and saved in Wavefront query language.
-5. Enable **Show WQL translation** to show a translation hint for all PromQL queries.
-Select this check box if you expect users want to learn Wavefront query language.
+6. Enable **Show WQL translation** to show a translation hint for all PromQL queries.
+Select this check box if you expect that users want to learn Wavefront query language.
 The translation hint appears only if:
-   * The user is in the Query Editor.
    * The Query Editor is in PromQL mode.
    * The query is valid PromQL syntax.